tubbo/homer/README.md

 $ homer init
 ```

-This will create a Git repo in your home directory and add
+This will create a Git repo in your home directory, add
-a `~/.gitignore` file to control it, in addition to some
+a `~/.gitignore` file to control it, and some
 default ZSH configuration.
 You can also pass the `-c REPO_URL`
 option to clone an existing dotfiles repo rather than creating
 a new one.
 It copies your existing home directory to `/tmp/home`,